-Given the President’s Executive Orders and recent memos from Homeland Security, all undocumented persons fear arrest and deportation by Immigration & Customs Enforcement (ICE).
+Given the President’s Executive Orders and recent memos from Homeland Security, all undocumented persons are subject to arrest and deportation by Immigration & Customs Enforcement (ICE).
 Anyone undocumented can be arrested.
 The new rules underscore that anyone can be arrested and held for deportation, even if they do not have criminal violations.
 The new rules are especially troubling in that they instruct local police officials to execute immigration laws.

 If you have begun any process to legalize your status, you should carry proof of the application being filed.
 If you have not begun any process to legalize your status, you should do so immediately.
 Persons who are in the USA legally or not, can apply for permanent residency through any employer or potential employer OR through their family.
 It is critical that you can show that you have an application in process.
 Furthermore, you should carry proof that you have been in the USA for greater than 2 years.

 Undocumented immigrants have certain rights.
 Generally, if you are in the US for longer than 2 years, you have the right to a hearing before an Immigration Judge.
 Generally, the hearing process takes several years to complete.

 Keep in mind that if an immigration officer comes to your home, you do not have to let the officer in unless he or she has a warrant.
 Because of their enforcement priorities and limited resources, ICE officers are more likely to look for you in your home if you have been convicted of a crime.
 If you are within a hundred miles of the border, be aware that officers of U.S. Customs and Border Protection (“Border Patrol”) will be checking for documents.